-One should also bear in mind that, while other things may deteriorate, a sense of and understanding-sympathy to restore tranquility; sincerity without being overly solicitous; understanding because we must realize that like all other patients he needs treatment for his mind as well as his body.
+Finally, regard each elderly patient as a whole person, as a person who needs a special reserve of sympathy, sincerity and understanding-sympathy to restore tranquility; sincerity without being overly solicitous; understanding because we must realize that like all other patients he needs treatment for his mind as well as his body.

 As a Harvard professor once pointed out, the older person should be regarded as a normal human being who may not only have those illnesses to which all of us are subjected plus the degenerative disorders of old age, but who also has all those special problems which accompany the long, normal process of aging.